 We are grateful for their contributions to this project.

-Rabbi James Greene is a 2008 graduate of the Reconstructionist Rabbinical College and NEW JOB is the Assistant Executive Director of the Springfield Jewish Community Center.
+Rabbi James Greene is a 2008 graduate of the Reconstructionist Rabbinical College and is the Assistant Executive Director of the Springfield Jewish Community Center.
 He is a board member of the Reconstructionist Rabbinical Association, and is a graduate of the Mandel Institute’s Executive Leadership Program.

 George Kelley has been the Education Director of Congregation Beth-El Zedeck in Indianapolis, since 2002.
 He was recently elected chair of the Reconstructionist Educators of North America.
 George has had a career in education including working in and running early childhood programs, acting as an educational consultant, a professional storyteller and teaching at a university.
 George believes that education should be more about learning than teaching.
 For George all learning is a social activity and should make people not only feel challenged but encouraged.
 George lives in Westfield, IN with his wife Dianne.

 Dr. Carol Loveman Morris has been the Director of Education at B’nai Havurah in Denver, Colorado since 2008.
 Her over 25 year career connecting Jews to Jewish life in Colorado has been through education, disability inclusion and life cycle celebrations.
 She is committed to creating Jewish educational programming that is engaging for the whole family, welcoming, meaningful and inclusive.
 Carol lives in Centennial, Colorado with her husband, Marty, and they have 2 adult children and one canine child named Ziva.